Rapid City Eye Doctors

 Dr. Moser earned his Bachelor of Science degree in Biology and graduated with honors from Black Hills State University.
 He went on to complete his doctorate of optometry from the Illinois College of Optometry in Chicago, Illinois where he received clinical and academic awards.
-He is a member of Beta Sigma Kappa Honor Society, the American Optometric Society, Volunteer Optometric Services for Humanity, and the South Dakota Optometric Society.
+He is a member of the Beta Sigma Kappa Honor Society, the American Optometric Society, Volunteer Optometric Services for Humanity, and the South Dakota Optometric Society.
 Dr. Moser joined the Eye Institute in 2014 to provide primary eye care, ocular health exams, contact lens services, treatment and management of ocular diseases, and post-operative care.

 Dr. Schirber was born and raised in South Dakota and earned his Bachelor of Science degree from South Dakota School of Mines and Technology.
 He completed optometry school at Pacific University College of Optometry.
 After completing his education, Dr. Schirber moved to Minneapolis, where he worked at one of the busiest laser centers in the country.
 He returned to South Dakota and joined the Black Hills Regional Eye Institute in 2007 to become the Laser Vision Center Director.
 He has personally had LASIK surgery which serves him well as he educates and helps patients lessen their dependence on glasses and contacts at the Eye Institute.
-Dr. Schirber also enjoys specialty contact lens fittings for those with keratoconus, corneal transplants and severe dry eye.